Julian Prejs

-Julian Walenty Prejs (1820-1904), aka Sjerp-Polaczek, Polaczek-Biedaczek, Bez kosy Wojaczek, was a Polish teacher, folk writer, national activist, journalist and publisher, often called the "Father of the folk press in Pomerania".
+Julian Walenty Prejs (1820–1904), aka Sjerp-Polaczek, Polaczek-Biedaczek, Bez kosy Wojaczek, was a Polish teacher, folk writer, national activist, journalist and publisher, often called the "Father of the folk press in Pomerania".

 Biography

 Youth years

-Julian was born on February 13, 1820, in Papowo Biskupie near Chełmża, then part of the Kingdom of Prussia.
+Julian was born on 13 February 1820 in Papowo Biskupie near Chełmża, then part of the Kingdom of Prussia.
 He was the son of Józef Kazimierz (who died in 1849), an organist and a landlord, and Anna née Paliwodzińska.

-He started to receive private home lessons - including Latin taught by a Franciscan monk.
+He started to receive private home lessons - including Latin taught by a Franciscan friar.

 He then attended the City School in Chełmno and the Toruń gymnasium from October 1835.
 In the summer of 1840, he went to Congress Poland territory.
 In 1842, Julian was admitted to the University of Wrocław, in the department of philosophy.
 From November 1842 to July 1843, he was a member of the Literary and Slavic Society (Towarzystwo Literacko-Słowiańskie) in Wrocław.

 He did not complete his studies and moved again to Congress Poland land in 1844.

 In 1845, he found a position of private tutor in Warsaw.